Parking permits are required in General Parking Permit Zones between the hours of 8:30 am and 4:30 pm Monday to Friday, with the exception of:

 To easily manage vehicles on your vPermit, we are pleased to advise that the vPermit app is now available to install on your smartphone.
 Once set up, you can simply open the app and select the vehicle you want to make active on your vPermit.
 Should you need to add or remove vehicles you must log into vPermit - www.vpermit.com.au/deakin, click on the 'My Vehicles' tab, and click on 'edit vehicles'.

-New permits will be valid for 4 months (120 days) or 12 months (365 days) from the date of purchase for credit card purchases, or ongoing for salary sacrifice.
-Our new parking permit system is based on vehicle registrations and physical permits no longer need to be displayed on your vehicle.
+Long term permits are available for 120 days or 365 days, valid from the date of purchase for credit card purchases.
+Salary sacrifice paid permits are ongoing until cancelled.
+Our parking permit system is based on vehicle registrations and physical permits no longer need to be displayed on your vehicle.
 You will be able to enter up to three vehicles on your permit but only one vehicle can be active at any time.
-Physical permits are no longer required.

 Tenants & Contractors

 Tenants and contractors wishing to apply for long term parking permits should email firstname.lastname@example.org.
 Short term parking permits may be purchased at all campuses except the Geelong Waterfront Campus, using parking permit machines.

 Cashless, card only, pay by plate (vehicle registration) machines have been installed on the Burwood and Waurn Ponds campuses.
 These user friendly machines accept Visa/MasterCard debit and credit cards - no more scratching around for loose change, no more risk of machines being stolen for the cash they hold.